-Settings should be populated before configuring the Crawler object (through the configure () method), otherwise they won't have any effect.
+Settings should be populated before configuring the Crawler object (through the configure() method), otherwise they won't have any effect.

-- name (string) the setting name - value (any) the value to associate with the setting - priority (string or int) the priority of the setting.
-Should be a key of SETTINGS_PRIORITIES or an integer setmodule (module, priority='project')
+- name (str) the setting name - value (object) the value to associate with the setting - priority (str or int) the priority of the setting.
+Should be a key of SETTINGS_PRIORITIES or an integer setmodule(module, priority='project')